 #5.
 Lawrence of Arabia (Maurice Jarre)

-Isn’t that one of the most well known movie score?
-First time I watched the film and heard that score, I immediately recognized it.
-When you hear it, you can imagine Lawrence of Arabia or blue-eyes Peter O’Toole cross the magnificent desert on his camel.
+Isn’t that one of the most well-known movie score?
+The first time I watched the film and heard that score, I immediately recognized it.
+When you hear it, you can imagine Lawrence of Arabia or blue-eyes Peter O’Toole crossing the magnificent desert on his camel.

 #6.
 Rebecca (Franz Waxman)